Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Privacy Analysis

 \subsection{Zero-Knowledge Property}

-\begin{theorem}[Zero-Knowledge] ZK-PoP is computationally zero-knowledge under the Discrete Logarithm (DL) assumption (for Bulletproof HVZK simulation) and using the Groth16 simulation trapdoor. \end{theorem}
+\begin{theorem}[Zero-Knowledge] ZK-PoP is computationally zero-knowledge under the Discrete Logarithm (DL) assumption in the random oracle model.
+Specifically: the Groth16 component is perfectly zero-knowledge given the simulation trapdoor, the Pedersen commitments are perfectly hiding, and the Bulletproof range proofs are computationally zero-knowledge via the Fiat-Shamir transform in the random oracle model. \end{theorem}

 \begin{proof} We construct simulator $\mathcal{S}$ producing indistinguishable transcripts without the witness. \emph{Step 1:} $\mathcal{S}$ invokes the Groth16 simulator~\cite{Groth2016} using the simulation trapdoor for $\mathcal{C}_{\mathsf{PoP}}$; by the perfect zero-knowledge property of Groth16, $\tilde{\pi}$ is identically distributed to a real proof. \emph{Step 2:} $\mathcal{S}$ generates Pedersen commitments to $0$: $\hat{C}_j = 0 \cdot G + \hat{r}_j \cdot H$ for fresh randomness $\hat{r}_j$.
-By the perfect hiding property of Pedersen commitments, $\hat{C}_j$ is identically distributed to commitments to any $f_j$. \emph{Step 3:} $\mathcal{S}$ simulates Bulletproof range proofs~\cite{Bunz2018}; by HVZK, these are indistinguishable.
-A hybrid argument across the three steps completes the proof. \end{proof}
+By the perfect hiding property of Pedersen commitments, $\hat{C}_j$ is identically distributed to commitments to any $f_j$.
+The Groth16 simulator, given the simulation trapdoor, can produce valid-looking proofs for arbitrary public inputs, including the simulated commitments. \emph{Step 3:} $\mathcal{S}$ simulates Bulletproof range proofs~\cite{Bunz2018}; by zero-knowledge in the random oracle model (via Fiat-Shamir transform), these are indistinguishable.
+A hybrid argument across the three steps completes the proof.
+The overall simulation advantage is bounded by $3 \cdot \negl(\lambda)$ via a standard hybrid argument across the three components. \end{proof}